06.21.2011 | By Jack Rico |

 Beyond the Screen: Diaz as Author and Health Advocate

 Cameron Diaz may be a household name for her roles in Hollywood blockbusters, but there’s more to her than what we see on the big screen.
-Beyond her acting career, Diaz has channeled her energies into areas of personal passion and societal importance, revealing a side of her that’s as compelling as her film characters.
-In a surprising but welcomed shift from acting, Diaz penned “The Longevity Book.”
+Beyond her acting career, Diaz has channeled her energies into areas of personal passion and societal importance.
+In a surprising but welcomed shift from acting, Diaz penned The Longevity Book.
 It’s a deep dive into the science of aging and wellness.
 In this book, Diaz gets real about what it means to age gracefully, combining scientific insights with practical advice.
-It’s clear from this endeavor that Diaz is passionate about empowering women with knowledge about their health, advocating for a balanced approach to life that’s about feeling good, inside and out.

 Celebrating Diaz’s Heritage

 Cameron Diaz’s impact is also felt during National Hispanic Heritage Month, where her contributions as an American actress of Cuban descent are recognized by fans and Latino media.
-No secret her work ethic and achievements have inspired a new generation of Latino actors and actresses, including Gina Rodriguez, Aubrey Plaza, and Alexis Bledel, who look up to her as a trailblazer in representing Latino culture in American cinema.
+Her work ethic and achievements have inspired a new generation of Latino actors and actresses, including Gina Rodriguez, Aubrey Plaza, and Alexis Bledel, who look up to her as a trailblazer in representing Latino culture in American cinema.